abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 2. *Functor isomorphisms* (called *natural isomorphisms*).
 3. Finally *categorical equivalences*.

 If this sounds complicated, remember that we are doing the same thing we always did --- talking about isomorphisms.

 In the very first chapter of this book, we introduced *set isomorphisms*, which are quite easy, and now we reached the point to examine *functor isomorphisms*.
 So, we are doing the same thing.
 <!--comic-->
 Although actually...

 But actually, natural transformations are quite different from morphisms and functors, (the definition is not "recursive", like the definitions of functor and morphism are).
 This is because functions and functors are both morphisms between objects (or *1-morphisms*), while natural transformations are *morphisms between morphisms* (known as *2-morphisms*).

 But enough talking, let's draw some diagrams.
 We know that natural transformations are morphisms between functors, so let's draw two functors.

 ![Two functors](../11_natural_transformations/natural_functors_objects.svg)

 The functors have the same signature.
-Naturally, how else would we have morphisms between them?
+Naturally.
+How else can there be morphisms between them?

 Now, a functor is comprised of two mappings (object mapping and morphism mapping) so a mapping between functors, would consist of "object mapping mapping" and "morphism mapping mapping" (yes, I often do get in trouble with my choice of terminology, why do you ask?).